Tenaya Masai Climbing Shoe reviews and deals for sale

 Joshua Bruch

-March 29, 2013
+March 29, 2013Master of Sport!

 This is the best shoe for all around use out there!
 It has the comfort of an entry level shoe.
 This means long pitches and days at the gym working boulder problems are no problem for the Masai's wearability.
 They preform great in cracks.
-I spent a day doing easy trad and sport pitches on North Table Mountain in Golden, CO, and I discovered that these excel at jamming in all sizes read more of cracks.
+I spent a day doing easy trad and sport pitches on North Table Mountain in Golden, CO, and I discovered that these excel at jamming in all sizes… read more of cracks.
 They are also good at edging.
 I mean, unless I am at a 60 degree incline (in which case I prefer my Blackwings), these are truly amazing for edging.
 The price tag is also reasonable.
 Wait, didi I just say it?
 Did I say that I found a shoe that excels at both cracks and edges while maintaining entry level comfort and a relatively small price tag?
 Yes I did.
 The paradox has been broken!

 Karolina N.

-March 20, 2013
+March 20, 2013Great

 I love these shoes, I don't even need to take them off immediately after finishing a climb!
 Very comfortable and technical.